 ‣ Take classes and workshops to develop your skills

-‣ Learn how to code/design — and then create something
+‣ Learn how to code/design in NYC coding classes — and then create something

 ‣ Participate in hackathons and Startup Weekends